-"You are wrong, Alexis Selistoff," he said, in a very soft voice.
-"Your nephew Sergius would reject with shame and horror your proffered money and your hateful work.
+'You are wrong, Alexis Selistoff,' he said in a very soft voice.
+'Your nephew Sergius would reject with shame and horror your proffered money and your hateful work.
 He has refused to help us, it is true; but he loves Russia well, for all that, and he loathes her tyrants.
 If you try to recall him, you will get scorn for scorn.
-And if you publish his name, a hundred of our comrades will be up in arms at the word; they will take his life at once for his treason to our compact."
+And if you publish his name, a hundred of our comrades will be up in arms at the word; they will take his life at once for his treason to our compact.'

 Alexis Selistoff smiled, and broke the envelope open.
-He held it before him at a military distance from his face and read out its contents slowly: "Owen Cazalet, The Red Cottage, Moor Fill, Surrey, England."
-Then he murmured to himself once or twice: "Owen Cazalet!
-Owen Cazalet!"
+He held it before him at a military distance from his face, and read out its contents slowly:

+Owen Cazalet, The Red Cottage, Moor Hill, Surrey,

+England.'
+Then he murmured to himself once or twice,

+'Owen Cazalet!
+Owen Cazalet!'

 After that, he rose from his desk and moved calmly across the room, with his soldier-like tread, to the large bureau opposite, filled with drawers and pigeon-holes.
-Into one drawer he thrust the letter, and relocked it securely, holding the key in his hand-a little brass key very daintily finished.
+Into one drawer he thrust the letter, and re-locked it securely, holding the key in his hand-a little brass key very daintily finished.
 Next, he walked back again, undismayed, to the seat by the desk.
-Ho sat down in it coldly, and fixed his steely eye once more on his expected victim.
+He sat down in it coldly, and fixed his steely eye once more on his expected victim.

-But even while he crossed the room Madame Mireff, on her part, had not been idle.
-Her chance had come: with woman's instinct she seized it.
-Noiseless, but quick as lightning, with a strange gleam in her eye, she rose up as the general rose, and took a step or two, unperceived, across the floor toward Ruric Brassoff.
+But, even while he crossed the room, Madame Mireff, on her part, had not been idle.
+Her chance had come; with woman's instinct she seized it.
+Noiseless, but quick as lightning, with a strange gleam in her eye, she rose up as the General rose, and took a step or two, unperceived, across the floor towards Ruric Brassoff.
 She drew her hand from her bosom and held it out in front of her.
 Something bright passed hastily with a meaning glance between them.
 Ruric Brassoff hid the toy for a minute in the side pocket of his coat.
 Then, noiseless again, and quick as lightning once more, while Alexis Selistoff was still unlocking and relocking the drawer, Olga Mireff slipped back, unperceived, to her seat.
 She sat down like a mouse.
-The whole little maneuver, all unseen and unnoted; occupied but a second or two.
-For stealthiness and silence it was cat-like in its dexterity.
-Ruric Brassoff felt proud of his disciple's cleverness.
-On that soft Turkey carpet her light footfall went unheeded.
-When Alexis Selistoff turned again Cazalet!
-Owen rom his desk and with his soldier-posite, filled with to one drawer he t securely, holde brass key very ked back again, a desk.
-He sat steely eye once e rcom Madame been idle.
-Her n's instinct she k as lightning, s, she rose up as p or two, unper-Ruric Brassoff. som and held it r bright passed between them. minute in the noiseless again, e, while Alexis l relocking the k, unperceived, a mouse.
-The and unnoted; or stealthiness xterity.
-Ruric le's cleverness. ht footfall went f turned again madame was sitting there, as motionless and as deeply interested as before, still toying with some imaginary object in her heaving bosom.
+The whole little manœuvre, all unseen and unnoted, occupied but a second or two.
+For stealthiness and silence it was catlike in its dexterity.
+Rurio Brassoff felt proud of his disciple's cleverness. soft Turkey carpet her light footfall went unheeded.
+When Alexis Selistoff turned again, Madame was sitting there as motionless and as deeply interested as before. still toying with some imaginary object in her heaving bosom.
 Alexis Selistoff never suspected for a moment she had moved.
-But the pretty little revolver of the delicate workmanship lay snugly ensconced now in Ruric Brassoff's pocket.
-CHAPTER JA SENTENCE OF DEATH.
+But the pretty little revolver of the delicate workmanship lay anugly ensconced now in Rurie Brassoff's pocket.